roelsieg/NSO/ansible/readme.md

 # Ansible NSO automaton test

-The objective of this quick test with Asnible is to see if we can setup automation with Ansible towards NSO.
+The objective of this quick test with Ansible is to see if we can setup automation with Ansible towards NSO.
 We use the datacentre example from `/opt/ncs/examples.ncs/datacenter/datacenter`

+## nso_config playbook

 Just as example of a change with ansible I adjust the name of one of the ASRs.